tensorpack/tensorpack/docs/tutorial/export.md

 - Use the `ModelSaver` callback to save checkpoints during training.
 - Use the `dump-model-params.py` script to save all weights without the graph into a compressed numpy container `npz` file similar to most pre-trained models offered by Tensorpack.
-- Use the `ServingExporter` to generate a `tf.SavedModel` which offers a plug-and-play solution with TensorFlow-Serving.
+- Use the `ModelExporter` to generate a `tf.SavedModel` which offers a plug-and-play solution with TensorFlow-Serving.
-- Use the `MobileExporter` which generate a frozen and pruned model ready to deploy in mobile apps.
+- Use the `ModelExporter` which generate a frozen and pruned model ready to deploy in mobile apps.

 # Saving Checkpoints (ModelSaver)